Jonathan Kodjia: Aston Villa

-On 30 August 2016, Kodjia signed with Aston Villa on a four-year contract for an initial fee of £11 million, that could potentially rise to £15 million.
-He scored his first league goal for the club, in his second game, against Brentford.
+On 30 August 2016, 26-year-old Kodjia signed on a four-year contract with newly demoted Aston Villa.
+The initial fee of £11 million, potentially rising to £15 million, was a record fee for City.
+He scored his first league goal for Roberto Di Matteo's team in his second game against Brentford.
 Kodjia's next goal came in a 1–1 draw against Wolverhampton Wanderers from the spot after Jack Grealish was fouled in Steve Bruce's first game as Villa manager.
 He then scored the opener in a 2–1 win away at Reading just three days later.
 His late acrobatic goal against Fulham on 22 October won the game 1–0 for Villa, making it three goals in three games and back to back wins for the club.

 Kodjia started November in top form bagging two goals against a struggling Blackburn Rovers on side on Bonfire night to help Villa come from 1–0 down to win the game 2–1.
 His seventh goal of the season then came later in the month with a fine header in a 3–1 win over Cardiff City at Villa Park.
 Kodjia scored six goals in Steve Bruce's first seven games in charge and his form helped propel Villa from the relegation zone up to 11th within Bruce's first month at the club.
 Kodjia's performances won him the PFA Championship player of the month for November.
-He broke his ankle in April 2017 during the penultimate game of the season, which would see him miss the final game of the season and the beginning of the 2017–18 season.
+He broke his ankle in April 2017, which prematurely ended his season and would see him miss the beginning of the 2017–18 season.
 He finished the season with 19 goals in 36 games in his first season.

-Kodja injured his ankle again in the derby match against Birmingham City in October 2017 which was further aggravated on international duty, the injury required surgery which ruled him out until March 2018.
+Kodjia injured his ankle again in the derby match against Birmingham City in October 2017 which was further aggravated on international duty, the injury required surgery which ruled him out until March 2018.
 He returned from injury to help Villa reach the 2018 EFL Championship play-off final, playing in the final as a substitute, as Villa lost 1–0 to Fulham in the final and thus missed out on promotion to the Premier League.

 On 22 April 2019, Kodjia scored the only goal in a 1–0 win over Millwall which helped the club set a new record of ten successive wins.
 On 28 April 2019, he was injured while playing against Leeds United.
 With Villa players wanting the ball put out of play so that Kodjia could receive treatment, Leeds continued playing and scored.
 Following the goal, there was a large confrontation between the opposing sides, which led the Leeds coach, Marcelo Bielsa, to allow Aston Villa to equalise unchallenged.